Query Workbench

 SELECT * FROM `airline`;

-For more information about scopes and collections, refer to Scopes and Collections.
+For more information about scopes and collections, see Buckets, Scopes, and Collections.

 Run a Query

-After entering a query, you can run it by typing a semicolon (;) and pressing Enter or clicking Run Query.
-When the query is running, the Run Query button changes to Cancel, which allows you to cancel the running query.
-When you cancel a running query, it stops the activity on the database side as well.
+When the query is running, the Run button changes to Cancel, which allows you to cancel the running query.
+When you cancel a running query, it stops the activity on the cluster side as well.

 The Cancel button doesn’t cancel index creation statements.
-The index creation continues on the server side even though it appears to have been canceled from the Query Workbench.
+The index creation continues on the server side even though it appears to have been canceled from the query editor.

 Index Advice